slimbootloader/documentation/source/supported-hardware/up2.rst

 Before You Start
 ^^^^^^^^^^^^^^^^^

-.. warning:: As you plan to reprogram the SPI flash, it's a good idea to backup the preinstalled BIOS image first.
+.. warning:: As you plan to reprogram the SPI flash, it's a good idea to backup the pre-installed BIOS image first.

-Boot the board and enter BIOS setup menu to get familar with the board features and settings.
+Boot the board and enter BIOS setup menu to get familiar with the board features and settings.

 |UP2| is pre-installed with Ubuntu Linux.
 Boot to Ubuntu and confirm the display, USB, network and other peripherals are working.